-In this section we briefly introduce the language of pairs and idealistic exponents which we use throughout this paper.
-Their notion goes back to Hironaka \cite{HiroIdExp} (see also \cite{HiroThreeKey}) and has later been refined in different ways (e.g. to basic objects \cite{AnaSantiOrlando05}, presentations \cite{BMheavy}, marked ideals \cite{Wlo}, or idealistic filtrations \cite{IFP1}).
+First, we recall the language of pairs and idealistic exponents.
+This notion goes back to Hironaka \cite{HiroIdExp} (see also \cite{HiroThreeKey}) and has later been refined in different ways (e.g.~to basic objects \cite{AnaSantiOrlando05}, presentations \cite{BMheavy}, marked ideals \cite{Wlo}, or idealistic filtrations \cite{IFP1}).
 We discuss the idealistic variants of the tangent cone, the directrix, as well as the coefficient ideal.
 Further we give a brief introduction to the concept of the characteristic polyhedron of a pair, introduced by the author, see \cite{BerndPoly} (and also \cite{BerndThesis}).